docs

 Honest disclosure, applied at every size tier:

 - No SOC 2 Type II certification yet.
-The roadmap includes it; the badge does not exist today.
+It is on the roadmap; the badge does not exist today.

 - No HITRUST certification yet.
 Same posture.